Managing and Sharing ReSharper Settings

 The corresponding settings file <SolutionName>.sln.DotSettings is saved in the solution folder.

-As soon as this file is added to your VCS and the team members get it, ReSharper applies these settings automatically without reloading the solution.
+As soon as this file is added to your VCS and the team members get it, they will have settings from this file applied automatically without reloading the solution.

 'Solution personal' layer